logwet/noverworld/README.md

 ![Default Hotbar 9](assets/default_hotbar_9.png)

-You will spawn in the nether inside a portal with a random yaw (facing angle).
+You will spawn in the nether inside a portal with a random yaw (facing angle) and y height. _(These values are deterministic based on your world seed, meaning creating a world with the same seed will yield the same yaw and targeted y height.
+Therefore the mod is suitable for SSG)_

 Depending on the version you are using the f3 menu and pie chart will be automatically opened for you.

 Before you join a new world the mod saves your render distance and FOV and resets to this after you leave the world.